Companies Clauses Consolidation (Scotland) Act 1845

 The Companies Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
 17) is an act of the Parliament of the United Kingdom that standardised provisions and definitions relating to joint stock companies in Scotland.

 The act also prescribed the governance and shareholder protection rules that had to be included in future statutory incorporations.

 The Companies Clauses Consolidation Act 1845 (8 & 9 Vict. c.
 16) made similar provisions for England and Wales and Ireland.

-As of 2025, the act remains in force in the United Kingdom.
+As of 2026, the act remains in force in the United Kingdom.

+Subsequent developments

+Section 145 of the act was repealed by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.

+Section 129 of the act was repealed by section 1(1) of, and group 3 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.